core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## Target Attributes Registry ## {#iana-target-attributes}

-IANA is asked to register the following entries in the "Target Attributes" registry within the "CoRE Parameters" registry group.
+IANA is asked to register the following entries in the "Target Attributes" registry within the "CoRE Parameters" registry group, as per {{I-D.ietf-core-target-attr}}.

 ~~~~~~~~~~~
 Attribute Name: method